Costco Wholesale Corporation

 - Lower overall combined power and natural gas expenses

-Costco recognizes that refrigerants have a major impact on the warmth of the atmosphere and is exploring ways to do our part to reduce the temperature of the planet and the depletion of the ozone layer.
+Costco recognizes that refrigerants have a major impact on the warmth of the atmosphere and is exploring ways to do their part to reduce the temperature of the planet and the depletion of the ozone layer.
 Here are some examples:

 - Continue to explore new refrigerant technologies and carefully select refrigerants that further reduce the Global Warming Potential (GWP) and GHG emissions and do not contain ozone depleting chemicals